Death threat to CM Yogi Adityanath; UP Police receives WhatsApp message, case filed

 The police has filed an FIR against the unidentified person under Indian Penal Code (IPC) Section 505 (1)(b) for causing fear or alarm to the public to commit an offence against the state or against the public tranquillity, Section 506 for threat to cause death and Section 507 for using anonymous communication for issuing threat.

 Dheeraj Kumar, the Inspector of Lucknow's Gomti Nagar police station had lodged an FIR.
 He mentioned in the FIR that the threat message was sent at UP-112 WhatsApp number 7570000100 at 12:32 am on Thursday.
-He salso aid the UP-112 authorities informed the police station and further probe in the matter is on.
+He also said the UP-112 authorities informed the police station and further probe in the matter is on.

 Explained: What is WHO?
 How does Dr Harsh Vardhan's taking charge as Executive Board chairman help